-Phil is probably best defined as the home of the aspiring bobo.
+Phil is probably best defined as one of the homes of hipsters in Vienna.
 It markets itself as a high-end bookshop, but frankly that’s not what attracts me about the place.
 It’s a bar.
 It’s a cafe.
 It’s a restaurant.
 And for me, it’s all about that lovely Phil breakfast.

 Located in the heart of the 6th district on Gumpendorferstraße, a mere hop and a skip from Mariahilferstraße and the Top Kino, Phil is excellently placed for exploration of the inner city.
 It is reached either by the U2 (Museumsquartier) or the 57A bus, which drives into the first district.